-Analyzing data on child care operations in Cuyahoga County, Ohio, to better understand the effect of COVID-19 on child care programs during the shutdown and reopening as parents try to return to work.
+Analyzed data on child care operations in Cuyahoga County, Ohio, to better understand the effect of COVID-19 on child care programs during the shutdown and reopening as parents try to return to work.

-Partnering with Case Western Reserve University, Starting Point will employ two strategies for data collection.
-First, the research team will convene an advisory group with representatives from the child care community to get their advice on how to focus the study and interpret findings.
-Second, the team will conduct a child care capacity and vacancy survey of all licensed child care programs (approximately 600) and registered child care homes (approximately 350) in the county.
+Partnering with Case Western Reserve University, Starting Point employed two strategies for data collection.
+First, the research team convened an advisory group with representatives from the child care community to get their advice on how to focus the study and interpret findings.
+Second, the team conducted a child care capacity and vacancy survey of all licensed child care programs (approximately 600) and registered child care homes (approximately 350) in the county.
 This survey ultimately engaged 350 licensed child care centers and 311 family care homes and compared their survey responses in 2019 and 2020.
-The questions respondents were asked included how COVID-19 affected their operations and their plans for reopening.
-The research team will also use the ChildHood Integrated Longitudinal Data (CHILD) integrated data system to estimate the number of children ages 3 to 5 in need of child care by neighborhood as well as the use of public child care subsidies.
-The program-level data will be analyzed at the neighborhood level to identify areas where large gaps exist between available child care slots and the projected demand for care.
-Using Local Employment Dynamics data, the research team will also look at neighborhood-level child care needs by comparing American Community Survey data on household type and worker employment categories, and by comparing changes in the use of public child care subsidies.
+The questions respondents were asked included how COVID-19 affected their operations, their plans for reopening, and how children and families were impacted, among others.
+The research team also reported on neighborhood-level child care needs by comparing American Community Survey data on household type and worker employment categories, and by comparing changes in the use of public child care subsidies.

-The team will communicate survey results back to stakeholders in the child care community to make them aware of challenges and opportunities identified by their peers.
-Stakeholders who support the quality enhancement of child care programs will benefit from the data.
-Such stakeholders include Invest in Children (administered by the Cuyahoga County Office of Early Childhood) and PRE4CLE (an initiative promoting high-quality preschool in Cleveland), have benefited from the data.
+The team communicated survey results back to stakeholders in the child care community to make them aware of challenges and opportunities identified by their peers.
+Stakeholders who support the quality enhancement of child care programs, such as Invest in Children (administered by the Cuyahoga County Office of Early Childhood) and PRE4CLE (an initiative promoting high-quality preschool in Cleveland), have benefited from the data.
 For example, this work inspired a successful advocacy effort for child care workers to get priority to receive the COVID-19 vaccine.
-Ultimately, the project has assisted child care program operators and inform regional foundations and advocacy efforts in the early childhood space.
+Ultimately, the project has assisted child care program operators informed regional foundations, and impacted advocacy efforts in the early childhood space.